Quantum max-flow in the bridge graph: The QMaxFlow in the bridge graph

 \subsection{The castling transform and the quantum max-flow}

 In this section we will see that the quantum max-flow behaves well under castling transform.
-In particular, we will prove the following result. \begin{theorem} Let $a,b,a',b',w$ be natural numbers such that $a \leq bw$ and $a' \leq b'w.$ Then,
+In particular, we obtain the following result, whose proof is given at the end of this section. \begin{theorem} Let $a,b,a',b',w$ be natural numbers such that $a \leq bw$ and $a' \leq b'w.$ Then,